Baby Corn Salad with Crispy Parsnip & Horseradish Dressing

 Baby spinach substitute: You can use any mixed leaves for this recipe.
 Ensure it’s a good mix and not rocket/arugula heavy as it would be too peppery for this salad.

 Any capsicum: Any coloured capsicum or bell pepper will be fine to use.
-The orange just gives the salad recipe a pop of colour.
+The orange or yellow just gives the salad recipe a pop of colour.
 You can use baby capsicum, too that usually comes in a medley of colours.

 Any tomato: You can use any tomato for this recipe.
 However, cherry tomatoes would be better so it won’t be so watery.